jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

 (2) However, if the group policy does not comply with the requirements of section 34(1) to (4) in any respect, the licensed insurer must prepare a supplementary document that, when taken together with the group policy, ensures that the requirements of section 34(1) to (4) are complied with (in which case the insurer's fit and proper policy must be taken to be the group policy together with the supplementary document).

 ### 36 Fit and proper standards
-(1) The Bank may, by a notice signed by the Governor, issue fit and proper standards for the purposes of section 34(3) that— (a) specify matters that are relevant to the consideration of whether a person is a fit and proper person to be appointed to, and continue to hold, a position as a director or relevant officer; and
+(1) The Bank may issue fit and proper standards for the purposes of section 34(3) that— (a) specify matters that are relevant to the consideration of whether a person is a fit and proper person to be appointed to, and continue to hold, a position as a director or relevant officer; and
   (b) specify the manner in which those matters must be taken into account in respect of a fit and proper policy.
 (2) A fit and proper standard may be expressed to apply in relation to—